-- Automated permit request and issuance, including electronic requests of permits by traders, scheduling of inspections, recording of inspection results and issuance of permits to simplify procedures, reduce transaction time and make best use of the resources of the designated national Management Authority. - Electronic payments of fees to increase revenue and reduce opportunities for corruption. - Electronic information exchange and workflow between government agencies, in particular between the designated national Management Authority and Customs/any other border control to strengthen controls. - Implementation of modern risk management methods based on past compliance of traders, which may lead to preferential treatment of compliant traders. - Exchange of trusted and up-to-date permit information between authorities in the exporting and importing country. - Automated generation of data for annual trade reports and other relevant reports.
+- Automated permit request and issuance including electronic requests of permits by traders, scheduling of inspections, recording of inspection results and issuance of permits to simplify procedures, reduce transaction time and make best use of the resources of the management authority - Electronic payments of fees to increase revenue and reduce opportunities for corruption - Electronic information exchange and workflow between government agencies, in particular between the Management Authority and Customs to strengthen controls - Implementation of modern risk management methods based on past compliance of traders which may lead to preferential treatment of compliant traders - Exchange of trusted and up-to-date permit information between authorities in the exporting and importing country - Automated generation of data for annual trade reports and other relevant reports eCITES Project Framework to develop the national Master Plan

 It is evident that such a comprehensive project cannot be implemented in a single, one-time approach.
-Rather it is advisable to break the overall project into smaller, manageable sub-projects, each with its own objectives and specific value for the stakeholders.
+Rather it is advisable to break the overall project into smaller, manageable subprojects, each with its own objectives and specific value for the stakeholders.
 Parties can then implement their electronic permitting system in a stepwise approach.

-This step-wise approach significantly reduces the implementation risks and required resources and allows the country to adapt the project implementation to the time required for reforms in government agencies and the private sector.
+This step wise approach significantly reduces the implementation risks and required resources and allows the country to adapt the project implementation to the time required for reforms in government agencies and the private sector.